 The New Belgium Family Foundation seeks to honor the regenerative potential of business through meaningful investing, philanthropy and advocacy.

 The New Belgium Family Foundation evaluates and administers grant making and investment in three broad areas: Climate Change, Food Systems, and Land & Water Stewardship.
-The Foundation’s general geographic focus is the western United States, with concentration in Washington State, Colorado and California.
+The Foundation’s general geographic focus is the western United States, with a concentration in Colorado and California.